qu1x/ipaddr/README.md

 ipaddr monitor
   Monitor network interfaces for IP address changes.
 Hooks in $IPADDR_HOOK are executable or ignored.
 They are entered in lexical order and have access to the environment and event variables listed below.
-Hooks are advised to wrapped file operations with `flock'.
+Hooks are advised to wrap file operations with `flock'.
 Long hooks delay subsequent events but no event is ever missed.